rubygems/bundler/README.markdown

 referenced, rather than installed again.
 Every time an update is made to the Gemfile, run `bundle install` again to install any newly needed gems.

+If you want to install the gems into the project's folder, like Bundler 0.8 and earlier did, you can run `bundle install vendor`, and the gems will be installed into the `vendor` subdirectory of your project.

 ### Locking dependencies

 By default, bundler will only ensure that the activated gems satisfy the